Emily Kwok

-Emily Kwok (born 5 October 1980) is a Canadian submission grappler and 3rd degree black belt Brazilian jiu-jitsu (BJJ) instructor.
-A former mixed martial arts (MMA) competitor with a perfect record, Kwok is the first Canadian woman to receive a Black Belt in Brazilian Jiu-Jitsu and the first to become World Champion.
-As one of the first females to rise to prominence, Kwok is widely regarded as an early pioneer of the BJJ scene in North America.
+Emily Kwok (born 5 October 1980) is a Canadian submission grappler.
+A 3rd degree black belt Brazilian jiu-jitsu (BJJ) instructor and former mixed martial arts (MMA) competitor, Kwok is the first Canadian woman to receive a black belt in Brazilian jiu-jitsu and the first to become world champion.
+As one of the first women to rise to prominence, Kwok is widely regarded as an early pioneer of the BJJ scene in North America.

 Career

-Emily R. Kwok was born on 5 October 1980, in Aomori, Japan, from a Japanese mother and a Chinese father, when she was just a baby her family immigrated to Canada.
-During her late teens in Vancouver Kwok discovered Sambo then started training in Brazilian jiu-jitsu (BJJ) in 2001, complemented by Wing Chun and kickboxing, before moving to New York city.
-She received her blue belt from Renzo Gracie, purple from Takashi Ouchi and brown and black belt from Ricardo Almeida.
-As a brown belt in the brown/black category, Kwok won the 2007 final defeating black belt Luciana Dias with a score of 17—0 becoming the middleweight World Champion.
-Kwok became the first Canadian woman to receive a Black Belt in Brazilian Jiu-Jitsu and in 2007 the first to become Brazilian jiu-jitsu World Champion.
+Emily R. Kwok was born on 5 October 1980, in Aomori, Japan, from a Japanese mother and a Chinese father, when she was a baby her family immigrated to Canada.
+During her late teens in Vancouver, Kwok discovered sambo then started training in Brazilian jiu-jitsu (BJJ) in 2001, complemented by Wing Chun and kickboxing, before moving to New York City.
+She received her blue belt from Renzo Gracie, purple from Takashi Ouchi, and brown and black belt from Ricardo Almeida.
+As a brown belt in the brown/black category, Kwok won the 2007 final defeating black belt Luciana Dias with a score of 17—0 becoming the middleweight world champion.
+Kwok became the first Canadian woman to receive a black belt in Brazilian jiu-jitsu and in 2007 the first to become Brazilian jiu-jitsu world champion.

-Throughout her competitive career Kwok also fought has an amateur and professional MMA fighter for the Smackgirl organisation in Korea and Japan.
-Affiliated with Marcelo Garcia, Kwok founded Princeton BJJ with Art Keintz in 2010 in Princeton, New Jersey where she trains and teaches, she has also been an early organizer of Women's Grappling Camp.
+Throughout her competitive career, Kwok also fought has an amateur and professional MMA fighter for the Smackgirl organisation in Korea and Japan.
+Affiliated with Marcelo Garcia, Kwok founded Princeton BJJ with Art Keintz in 2010 in Princeton, New Jersey where she trains and teaches.
+She has also been an early organizer of Women's Grappling Camp.

-Kwok has been called "a legend ahead of her time" and is widely regarded as a true BJJ pioneer paving the way for women in the sport.
-In 2018 she won the World Master Championship in Las Vegas.
-In April 2022 Kwok returned to competition winning gold at the 2022 Pan Championship in the Master 3 / middleweight division.
+Kwok has been called "a legend ahead of her time" and is widely regarded as a pioneer, paving the way for women in the sport.
+In 2018, she won the World Master Championship in Las Vegas.
+In April 2022, Kwok returned to competition winning gold at the 2022 Pan Championship in the Master 3 / middleweight division.
 Kwok won gold in January at the 2023 Brazilian Jiu-Jitsu European Championship competing in Master 3 / middleweight division.